Colombo FC: Dialog Champions League

 In the 2016/17 season, Colombo FC retained their Dialog League Champions title.
 This time with a close contest between SL Army and Renown SC.
 Colombo FC won on their last day where they played Renown SC and won the league by a one-point difference above SL Army.

-Colombo FC completed their Hat-trick of the winning the Champions League title in their third consecutive year by defeating arch rivals Renown SC 1–0 in a full house on 14 January 2018.
-Only being defeated to Super sun SC in the league, the boys on yellow apparently scored the highest no of goals in this season (in which managed to score 6+ in 4 games).
-Excellent performance from the entire team in which Kaveesh Lakpriya's saves, Mohamed Fazal's finishes & Mohamedu Nasir's transformation was notable memories.
+Colombo FC won the Sri Lanka Champions League (then sponsored as the Dialog Champions League) for the third consecutive season in 2017–18, defeating Renown SC 1–0 in the final on 14 January 2018 at Race Course.

 Sri Lanka FA Cup

 Colombo FC first entered the Holcim FA Cup in 2009, losing in round four.

 In the 2010 Holcim FA Cup, Colombo FC became the first 3rd Division team to have reached round 5 of the FA Cup, organized by the Football Federation of Sri Lanka.
 They lost in the pre-quarterfinals (round 5) to Police SC, 4–0.

 The team reached the semifinals in 2014, where they lost to Sri Lanka Army SC 2–1.

 Colombo FC emerged as champions of the Cargils FA Cup in 2015, defeating Blue Star SC 1–0 on July 4, 2015, at Sugathadasa Stadium.

 In the 2016 Cargils FA Cup, the team lost to Sri Lanka Army SC 1–0 in the semifinals.

 In 2017, Colombo FC went on to play a FA Cup without foreign players as per tournament guidelines, having qualified for the semifinals, the team lost to Sri Lanka Army SC 3–2 marking the end to the 55th edition.